EncinasBartos/TBarrier/TBarrier/3D/demos/AdvectiveBarriers/UnifiedLCSTheory/readme.txt

 [1] Oettinger, D., & Haller, G. (2016).
 An autonomous dynamical system captures all LCSs in three-dimensional unsteady flows.
 Chaos: An Interdisciplinary Journal of Nonlinear Science, 26(10), 1031

-[2] Notebook 5.4.2. in "Transport Barriers and Coherent Structures in Flow Data" by Prof. George Haller.
+[2] Notebook 5.8. in "Transport Barriers and Coherent Structures in Flow Data" by Prof. George Haller.

+[3] Link to YouTube Tutorial: https://youtu.be/aNi5GQNavpM